 Schedule your washroom breaks, get the popcorn ready, and prepare to be absorbed in LGBTQ+ film all month long!
-Wicked Queer Film Festival 2021 is already underway with a hugely impressive lineup of short and feature films comprising of over 50 films featuring women-loving-women storylines or characters.
+Wicked Queer Film Festival 2021 is already underway with a hugely impressive lineup of short and feature films comprising of up to 50 films featuring women-loving-women storylines or characters.

 Wicked Queer (formerly “the Boston LGBT Film Festival), now hosting its 37th annual event, is the 4th oldest LGBTQ+ film festival in North America.
 This year’s virtual event boasts having 14 out of 17 short programs available to watch GLOBALLY, and a further 11 new feature films for US viewers, containng lesbian, bisexual, transgender women and/or queer representation – there really is something for everyone!